Microsoft Project Online retires September 30, 2026, migrate to a modern platform before it's too late.Start migration

 Best for: Direct Microsoft Project replacement with AI upgrade

-Onplana is purpose-built for teams leaving Microsoft Project Online.
-It offers the same enterprise PM capabilities — Gantt charts, all four dependency types, baselines, resource management — plus AI-powered features that Project never had.
+Onplana is a purpose-built Microsoft Project alternative for teams leaving Microsoft Project Online.
+It offers the same enterprise PM capabilities: Gantt charts, all four dependency types, baselines, resource management, plus AI-powered features that Project never had.

 Key Strengths:

-• AI-native — Risk detection, plan generation, NL task creation, intelligent recommendations (powered by Claude AI)
+• AI-native: Risk detection, plan generation, NL task creation, intelligent recommendations (powered by Claude and GPT-4, admins choose per-org; bring your own Azure OpenAI for enterprise)

 Pricing:

-• Free: Up to 3 projects, core features
+• Free: Up to 5 projects, core features, AI task suggestions

 Migration Support: Built-in .mpp parser + OData bulk import wizard.
 The most comprehensive migration path of any tool on this list.